Regot/shakercheese/README.markdown

 ## Controller

 Sinatra conveniently combines the controller functionality in with the routing.
-This is all in the usual `hansel.rb` file.
+This is all in the usual `cheesey.rb` file.

 ## Views